 #1 Replace Your Furnace Filters This Summer

 Summertime means warmer weather.
 Our summers can be downright hot, and that means running your AC frequently.
 Make sure you get your furnace serviced regularly.
 It will help keep the air in your home healthy and clean and use HEPA filters to help reduce allergy symptoms too.
 Preventative maintenance in the summertime is important.
+I recommend washable filters, much better for your wallet and the landfill.

 If you have an ERV or HRV, proper maintenance should also be conducted at the start of the summer season.